RubixML/ML/docs/preprocessing.md

 - [Sparse Random Projector](transformers/sparse-random-projector.md)

 ## Feature Selection
 Similarly to dimensionality reduction, feature selection aims to reduce the number of features in a dataset - however, they work in different ways.
-Whereas dimensionality reduction produces denser representations using the information contained within all the features, feature selection seeks to keep the best features as-is and drop the poorer ones entirely.
+Whereas dimensionality reduction produces denser representations using the information contained within *all* the features, feature selection seeks to keep the best features as-is and drop the less informative ones entirely.
 Adding feature selection as a preprocessing step can help speed up training and inference by creating a more parsimonious model.
 It can also improve the performance of the model by removing *noise* features and features that are uncorrelated with the outcome.

 **Examples**

 - [Variance Threshold Filter](https://docs.rubixml.com/en/latest/transformers/variance-threshold-filter.html)

 ## Transformer Pipelines
 You can automate the application of a series of transformations to a dataset using the [Pipeline](pipeline.md) meta-estimator.
 Whenever a dataset is passed to an estimator wrapped in a Pipeline it will automatically be transformed before it hits the method context.
 Pipeline objects are also [Persistable](persistable.md) which allows you to save and load the state of the transformer fittings between processes.
-Let's say we wanted to build a pipeline to normalize some blobs of text, extract the word count vectors, and then transform them by their inverse document frequency - a common series of data transformations for natural language processing.
-We could build such a pipeline by passing the transformers in the proper order along with a base estimator to the Pipeline's constructor.
+Let's say we wanted to build a pipeline to normalize some blobs of text, extract the word count vectors, and then transform them by their inverse document frequency - a common series of data transformations for natural language processing (NLP).
+We could build such a pipeline by passing the transformers in the order we want them applied along with a base estimator to Pipeline's constructor.

 ```php
 use Rubix\ML\Pipeline;